BlaireLeone/bulma-clean-theme/resume-cv-page.md

 JANUARY 2022 – PRESENT

-- Authors weekly cognitive  science articles for client in the tech startup field: compiles and  organizes research, discusses and reviews articles with client.
+- Authors cognitive science articles for client in the tech startup field: compiles and organizes research, discusses and reviews articles with client.

-​

 #### Reporter and Segment Producer *• The Propwatch Project •* *Remote*